 Dumbarton Corridor Bike/Ped Trail

 The Dumbarton Rail corridor is a valuable right of way cutting through multiple communities and linking to regional transit and the East Bay via Dumbarton Bridge and would be well-served by a multi-use trail for short trips.
-According to Samtrans, the project has four main goals.
-Not only would a multi-use trail on this corridor meet all of those goals, but the goals themselves make the case for a multiuse trail.

 For people traveling from the East Bay, a transit option across the Dumbarton Bridge to downtown Redwood City and destinations in between would be very effective to reduce congestion.
 However, for shorter trips, it is important to provide the option to bike and walk on this corridor as well.
 We feel confident that these two needs can be served by a transit option parallel to a multi-use trail on the Dumbarton right of way.